Posts for: #Tempus

 • Serenity — Night hag cult agent, real name “Old Polly Pigtooth.”
 Over 300 years old.
 Cursed the village of Tannis using rituals taught by the Weaver and communed with Nidhogg through a seeing stone.
 Her journal revealed an obsession with sharing Shadicar’s “darkness” with the realm.
 Permanently killed by the party.

-• Manus — Enigmatic warrior and shapechanger (CR 17).
-Despite cult affiliation, openly mocks the Weaver and appears motivated by testing himself against worthy opponents rather than ideology.
+• Manus — Enigmatic elemental duelist and shapechanger (CR 17).
+Despite cult affiliation, openly mocked the Weaver and was motivated by testing himself against worthy opponents rather than ideology.
 Stole the Summer Court’s leyline crystal.
+During the final battle at the ancient battlefield, the Weaver’s desperate shockwave pushed Manus too far — he wheeled on the Weaver in fury: “This is too far — I didn’t sign up for this!” — and appeared ready to switch sides.
+Current whereabouts unknown.
 Allegiance remains ambiguous.

 • Kharvex, the Shadow Caller — Cult mage who received direct instructions from the Weaver to test summoning magic using residual energy from Nidhogg’s original sealing ritual.
 Created the Grimoire of the Eclipse.
 Defeated by the party on the ancient battlefield.